-The Temple or Tabernacle Prayer assumes that because spends all these thousands of verses talking about how to worship Him, God must be communicating an established, ordained, pattern and process of how people should approach Him for worship.
+The Temple or Tabernacle Prayer assumes that because the LORD put thousands of verses about how to worship Him in the Bible, then God must be communicating an incredibly important pattern and process of how people should approach Him for worship.
 God laid out that pattern when he gave the Temple pattern originally to Moses for the Tabernacle in the wilderness and then to King David which became Solomon’s Temple.
 Why was Jesus so passionate about Herod’s Temple that he made whips and drove out the money changers?
 Because they were defiling His Father’s house of worship which carried the same pattern and furnishings as Moses’s Tabernacle and Solomon’s Temple.
 If Jesus had such zeal for His Father’s house, how should we feel about it?

 4. Isn’t this some type of legalistic ritual?

 Like anything else, you could certainly make Temple prayer legalistic if you tried.
-Following a form or pattern of prayer or bible reading does not in itself make it legalistic or bad.
-When the letter of the law or the rules become more important than the condition of your heart toward’s Jesus. then you are missing the whole point of the New Testament and the temple prayer.
+Following a form or pattern of prayer or bible reading does not in itself make it legalistic.
+When the letter of the law (2Co 3:6) becomes more important the the Law of the Spirit (Rom 8) then anything can become religious.

 Legalism happens when the form or pattern becomes more important than the purpose of the activity.

 For example, the Pharisees memorized their bible but failed to recognize the author of the Bible when He stood before them.
 Their form of worship had become more important than the purpose of their worship.